jakeb-grant/nix-configs/README.md

 **Poor battery life (laptop):**
 - Ensure `powerManagement.finegrained = true` in nvidia-prime.nix
 - Verify Intel is being used by default: `glxinfo | grep "OpenGL renderer"`

+### Agenix / Secret Management

+**Can't decrypt secrets on new host:**
+- Verify host key is in `secrets/secrets.nix`
+- Check host is in `allHosts` group
+- Ensure secrets were rekeyed after adding host
+- Verify host key matches: `sudo cat /etc/ssh/ssh_host_ed25519_key.pub`

+**Can't edit secrets:**
+- Need admin key at `~/.ssh/agenix-admin`
+- Or generate new admin key and add to `secrets/secrets.nix`
+- Use `secrets.sh` tool which handles keys automatically

+**Editor not found (zeditor: command not found):**
+- Install Zed CLI: Open Zed → Menu → "Install CLI"
+- Or set `EDITOR` to a different editor in `modules/home/default.nix`
+- Script falls back to nano/vim if zeditor unavailable

+**Secrets not available after rebuild:**
+- Check `/run/agenix/` directory exists
+- Verify agenix service is running: `systemctl status agenix`
+- Check secret is declared in `modules/system/agenix-secrets.nix`
+- Look for errors: `journalctl -u agenix`

+**Can't rekey secrets:**
+- Need a private key that can already decrypt the secrets
+- Must use admin key or existing host key
+- Run from machine with access: `./secrets.sh` → option 5 or 6

 ## Resources